Stop Overthinking, Start Doing: Why Action Beats Fear Every Time

 Final Thought: The Ones Who Take Action Win

-Right now, there are 50 people like you thinking about starting.
-But only a handful will actually take action.
+Right now, there are 50 people like you wondering how to overcome overthinking and thinking about starting.
+But only a few will actually take action—and that’s what makes all the difference.

 The difference between those who succeed and those who stay stuck?
 Action.